William Knibb: Violence

 At this time pressure was growing in Britain for the abolition of slavery in the British colonies.
 The colonial authorities exerted all their political influence to halt this movement, while the slaves' excitement and anticipation grew.
 Eventually this unstable mix resulted in the Baptist War, led by Samuel Sharpe.
 The colonial authorities enacted harsh measures to suppress the revolt, treating the missionaries with great suspicion.
 Knibb himself was placed under armed guard and only obtained bail through the intervention of two prominent colonialists.

-In the mayhem Bridges, an Anglican clergyman, formed an association of white Jamaicans to oppose the anti-slavery movement by all necessary means.
-This 'Colonial Church Union' used the cover of martial law to attack numerous abolitionist clergymen.
+In the mayhem George Bridges, an Anglican clergyman, formed an association of white Jamaicans to oppose the anti-slavery movement by all necessary means.
+This Colonial Church Union used the cover of martial law to attack numerous abolitionist clergymen.
 White planters burned down a dozen Baptist chapels, including Knibb's at Falmouth.
 They forced many missionaries to leave Jamaica, but not Knibb.
 The planters plotted to murder him, but the plot became known and Knibb's family found refuge with one of the leading islanders.
 After his release, for three successive nights a group of 50 white planters stoned his lodging.